 I know who Sarah Bernhardt was, but I had never heard of Sandra Bernhard—that is until I saw a commercial she recently cut for MAC, the cosmetics company.
-I watched the segment transfixed, as one would maggots squirming in a piece of rotting fruit—with the fascination you reserve for the truly repulsive.
+I watched the segment transfixed, as one would maggots squirming in a slice of rotting fruit—with the fascination you reserve for the truly repulsive.

 Bernhardt was a 19th century Jewish actress—a great beauty about whom Mark Twain wrote, “There are five kinds of actresses: bad actresses, fair actresses, good actresses, great actresses—and then there is Sarah Bernhardt.”